Residential proxies

 Cons:

-Residential proxies are more expensive than data center equivalents.
-This is because they use IP addresses of real users rather than server resources.
+Residential proxies are more expensive than datacenter counterparts.
+This is because they use IP addresses of real users, not server resources.

-About how to configure proxies you can in our thread "Usage instructions"
+About how you can configure the proxies you can find in our thread "Usage instructions"

 Last updated